 Family court and mediation can both help families to iron out some of their issues regarding property division or differences of opinions regarding parenting plans.
 Mediation employs the help of a neutral third party to help make a decision.

 What is the divorce process in San Diego County?
 Is it the same as for the state of California?

 For the most part, San Diego County has the same process for filing for divorce as other California counties.
 Some specific fees may vary, and there may be extra local forms to file.
 Your San Diego divorce lawyer can help you make sure all forms are in order as you file for divorce or respond to your spouse’s filing.

 If you are considering a divorce in San Diego County, it is important that you speak with divorce lawyers who are sensitive to the difficulties of the decision, who will listen to your needs, and who will help you fight for what you deserve.
-Contact the Law Office of Renkin and Associates to set up a consultation.
+Contact the Law Office of Renkin and Associates to set up a case evaluation.